 Perhaps the most common quality among the master’s in computer science students, however, is a desire to learn constantly.
 “We really try to teach our students to teach themselves,” Gorton says.
 “They need to know enough that, in the future, they can step into some crazy work environment, and dive in and be productive.”

-Though many computer science programs require their students have a certain background or experience in the field prior to entry, Northeastern recognizes that sometimes the candidates with the most to offer the future of the CS field may not follow a traditional path.
+Though many computer science programs require their students to have a certain background or experience in the field prior to entry, Northeastern recognizes that sometimes the candidates with the most to offer the future of the CS field may not follow a traditional path or meet specific degree requirements.

-This is why Northeastern has developed an alternate option for those interested in pursuing a career in computer science without prior background in the industry: Northeastern’s Master of Science in Computer Science—Align program.
+This is why Northeastern has developed an alternate option for those interested in pursuing a career in computer science without prior background in the industry: Northeastern’s Align MS in Computer Science program.

 Students in the Align program spend their first year covering the core competencies and honing the skills that are considered prerequisites for the general master’s in computer science program.
 Then, at the end of that year, the students actually level up to meet the master’s standard, pursuing the same intensive training as those in the general master’s program from that point forward.